ziqian-wu/mast30034_2021_s2_project_1-ziqian-wu-main/README.md

 - `code`: Keep all notebooks and scripts in this folder.
 Running the notebookls from start to end:
     - downfile.ipynb for "Extracting Data" from the website and store them in "raw_data".
-    - Yellow taxi preprocessed data for "Preprocessing" and "Exploratory Data Analysis" for the yellow taxi data
+    - Yellow taxi preprocessed data.ipynb for "Preprocessing" and "Exploratory Data Analysis" for the yellow taxi data
-    - Green taxi preprocessed data for "Preprocessing" and "Exploratory Data Analysis" for the green taxi data
+    - Green taxi preprocessed data.ipynb for "Preprocessing" and "Exploratory Data Analysis" for the green taxi data
-    - Yellow taxi data visualisation for "Analysis and Visualisation" for the yellow taxi data.
+    - Yellow taxi data visualisation.ipynb for "Analysis and Visualisation" for the yellow taxi data.
-    - Green taxi data visualisation for "Analysis and Visualisation" for the green taxi data.
+    - Green taxi data visualisation.ipynb for "Analysis and Visualisation" for the green taxi data.
 -  `Project r.Rmd` for "Statistical Modelling", fit a model to predict future data.